Ian326/TC2038_Analysis-and-design-of-algorithms/README.md

 # TC2038_Analysis-and-design-of-algorithms
-A repo for learning, designing and analysing algorithms
+A repo for learning, designing and analyzing algorithms